 Very few public health data exchange transactions are supported on the architecture described in these documents.
 Most public health reporting is done via unsolicited HL7 v2 messages (e.g., immunization data submission, electronic laboratory reporting), and in some cases via CDA document transmission (e.g., cancer reporting, electronic case reporting).
+Simply ignoring this represents a “missed opportunity” for the articulation of a consistent plan for these transactions.
 Queries to public health registries are usually executed with a known end-point (i.e., the registry in the clinician’s jurisdiction), though with an increasingly mobile population and medical trading areas that cross jurisdictional lines there is certainly a need for query to public health registries beyond the provider’s home jurisdiction.
+Query to Immunization Information Systems (IIS) currently takes place using different standards than those described in the documents.
 The Common Agreement also pays little specific attention to the reality of inconsistent state, local and tribal patient consent and data sharing laws that are often an obstacle to cross-jurisdiction interoperability.

 A companion document, the Draft US Core Data for Interoperability (USCDI), introduces some additional uncertainly.
 It is not clear how an ever-expanding set of core data can ever be routinely satisfied when we struggle today to accommodate even the most basic data requirements reliably and accurately.
 It is also unclear how the HIPAA notion of “minimum necessary” applies to the requirement for transmitting a pre-determined core set of data.

 There is a one page document provided targeted at State Government and Public Health.
-Finally, note that the ONC Shared Nationwide Interoperability Roadmap is not referenced in any of these documents.
+The ONC Shared Nationwide Interoperability Roadmap is not referenced in any of these documents.

-The strategies and draft agreements described in these document, if adopted by ONC, would remain completely voluntary.
-Existing HIEs (or do I have to now say HINs) and collaboratives may not find it compelling in the short run to change their direction.
-New initiatives may now find themselves even more unsure of what direction to pursue.
-Only time will tell if TEFCA will have the impact on interoperability that ONC desires.
+Though the strategies and draft agreements described in these documents, if adopted by ONC, would remain completely voluntary, the Act mentions that Federal agencies may require its use in certain circumstances.
+This may have a profound effect on both public health agencies and their trading partners; if they don’t consider TEFCA in their planning it may become a requirement nonetheless.
+Existing HIEs (or HINs) and collaborative activities may not find it compelling in the short run to change their direction.
+New initiatives may now find themselves unsure of what direction to pursue.
+Only time will tell if TEFCA will have the impact on interoperability that Congress desires.